Chapter 13: Lien Stripping a Second Mortgage

 One of the reasons individuals and families decide to use Chapter 13 for their mortgage is because they want to save their family home.
 Chapter 13 allows for that possibility.
 There are a number of different methods that can be used to assist you in that process.
 Our lawyers will help you to look at all of your options and make an educated decision that is right for your situation.

 At Atlas Consumer Law, we work hard for our clients.
 Our experienced lawyers know how to use the law for your benefit.
 We handle bankruptcies day-in and day-out, and will work with you to identify the best strategies for your family.
-Located in Oak Brook, Illinois, our law firm serves Chicago and the surrounding areas.
+Located in Lombard, Illinois, our law firm serves Chicago and the surrounding areas.

 Contact a Chapter 13 bankruptcy attorney by calling us at (312) 313-1613.

 Stripping Off a Second Mortgage

 By filing a Chapter 13 bankruptcy, under certain circumstances you may be able to get rid of a second mortgage on your home.
 In order to understand how it works, you must remember that there are two types of debt, secured and unsecured.

 - Secured debt: This is generally attached to a tangible item, like a house or a car.

 - Unsecured debt: This type of debt is not attached to a tangible item, like credit card debt.